Mahi-Giri/MarkDown/README.md

 # Frontend and Node.js Backend Project

-This project includes a basic frontend setup and a backend using Node.js and Express.
+This project includes a basic MarkDown Application Using frontend React and a backend using Node.js and Express.

 ## Prerequisites